asyncapi/community/docs/how-to-create-new-repository.md

 This document is also helpful if you are donating a project to AsyncAPI Initiative, which involves transferring repository ownership, but still becoming its maintainer.

-## Creating a Repo for new project in Asyncapi
+## Creating a repo for a new project

 1. Visit [asyncapi initaitive on Github](https://github.com/asyncapi) click on `Discussion tab` to start new discussion.